Stay in the loop to receive the latest news and exclusive special deals!

 It is designed to support some of the most sensitive uses imaginable – galleries, cinemas, and radio and television studios – and does so while flawlessly absorbing a city’s worth of noise and vibrations.
 It is one of the country’s most ambitious and perfectly executed feats of engineering.

-Federation Square’s distinctive look is inspired by fractals: complex patterns that are similar both on a smaller scale and when viewed as a whole.
+Fed Square’s distinctive look is inspired by fractals: complex patterns that are identical both on a smaller scale and when viewed as a whole.

 In this way the exterior design of Fed Sq. is unified regardless of the distance from which it is viewed, bridging the gap between its being a piece of architectural art and a utilitarian space designed to be used and experienced from the inside.